THE BLACK EXPERIENCE IN THE ADIRONDACKS

 WORK

 Discover the indelible role Black labor played in shaping the Adirondack region across centuries.
-Explore contributions from skilled artisans and entrepreneurs like Dewey Brown to the crucial 19th-century Timbuctoo settlements, while acknowledging the threats and challenges faced by Black people seeking opportunity here.
+Explore contributions from skilled artisans and entrepreneurs like Dewey Brown to the crucial 19th-century Timbuctoo settlements, while understanding the threats and challenges faced by Black people have overcome while seeking opportunity here.

 CONNECTIONS

 Explore the powerful narratives of Black connection, recreation, and community-building in the Adirondacks.
-Learn about Black Olympians and environmental activists, and see objects like the Adironduck boat initiative, which highlight both belonging and the persistent struggles against isolation and discrimination.
+Learn about Black Olympians and environmental activists, and see objects like the Adironduck boat initiative, which highlight both belonging and the commitment to combating isolation and discrimination.

 LIFE

 Uncover the contemporary, lived experiences of Black individuals in the Adirondacks, where identity is both challenged and affirmed.
-See how figures like Dr. Alice Paden Green built community through migration and fictive kinship, offering a profound look at the struggle for belonging in the region.
+See how figures like Dr. Alice Paden Green built community through migration and fictive kinship, offering a profound look at the dedicated push for belonging in the region.

 HELP US TELL YOUR HISTORY